SushantmaniTripathi/SushantmaniTripathi/README.md

 👋 Hello there!
-I’m Sushantmani Tripathi.
+I’m @SushantmaniTripathi.

 🚀 Passionate Explorer: Deeply intrigued by Artificial Intelligence and Machine Learning, I thrive on creating solutions that bridge innovation with impact.